Vegan Dips, Salad Dressings, and Sauces

 1. Preheat the oven to 450 degrees F (see note below).

-2. Melt 1 teaspoon of the olive oil in a large skillet over medium-high heat.
+2. Heat 1 teaspoon of the olive oil in a large skillet over medium-high heat.
 Add the corn, salt, and pepper.
 Cook, stirring occasionally, until the kernels turn deep golden brown, about 5 minutes.
 Transfer to a bowl.

 3. Add the remaining teaspoon of olive oil to the skillet.
 Add the onions and bell peppers and cook, stirring often, until the onions are wilted, about 2 minutes.
 Add the green onions, jalapeno, and garlic and cook, stirring, for 2 minutes, or until the vegetables are softened.
 Transfer to the bowl with the corn.